-Why should I see a cosmetic dermatologist for BOTOX® and Dysport® injections?
+Why should I see a cosmetic dermatologist for BOTOX® injections in NYC?

 I am worried about looking “frozen”.

 That is a good point.
 Too much of a good thing is… too much.
 I personally also prefer a relaxed rather than the frozen look.
-For this reason, especially when I treat someone the first time, but also each time thereafter, I always recommend to start conservatively.
-After the BOTOX® or Dysport® takes effect, usually 5-7 days, I ask the patients to return for a touch-up.
+For this reason, especially when I treat someone the first time, but also each time thereafter, I always recommend a conservative start.
+After the BOTOX® takes effect, usually 5-7 days, I ask the patient to return for a touch-up.
 If there is any place that was under-treated, I inject more BOTOX®.
 NYC patients expect accurate and quick results.
 Touch-ups allows me to see how the patient responds to the initial treatment, and avoid that motionless, unnatural look.

 Do I have to pay for the “touch-up” treatment?

-A treatment I like to describe as “little pain but much gain,” BOTOX® and Dysport® are so widely popular, they are considered by some to be “the aspirin of the 2000’s”.
-In recent years, BOTOX® and Dysport® have become the number one procedure of choice for facial rejuvenation.
+A treatment I like to describe as “little pain but much gain,” BOTOX® is so widely popular, it is considered by some to be “the aspirin of the 2000’s”.
+In recent years, it has become the number one procedure of choice for facial rejuvenation.

-BOTOX® and Dysport® are substances made from Botulinum Toxin A, and are injected in minute amounts into the skin to decrease the “angry look” that many people develop from years of frowning.
-BOTOX® treatments are real crowd pleasers, since they erase many years worth of unwanted lines that result from the loss of the skin’s elasticity.
-The treatment is easy, takes only 10-15 minutes, but that little bit of BOTOX® or Dysport® makes a huge visual impact on the appearance.
-BOTOX® and Dysport® injections are one of the most common cosmetic treatments in my practice, and I admit that I use it myself.
-It’s also the easiest way for someone considering a cosmetic treatment for the first time to get their feet wet and experience the benefits of rejuvenation the easiest way possible.
+BOTOX® is a substance made from Botulinum Toxin A, and is injected in minute amounts into the skin to decrease the “angry look” that many people develop from years of frowning.
+Treatments are real crowd-pleasers, since they can soften the unwanted, etched-in expression lines that result from the loss of the skin’s elasticity.
+The treatment is straight forward and takes only 10-15 minutes, but that little bit of material can make a huge visual impact on the appearance.
+In NYC, BOTOX® injections are one of the most common cosmetic treatments, and I admit that I use it myself.
+It’s also one of the easiest ways for someone to get their feet wet and experience the benefits of cosmetic treatments and minimally invasive facial rejuvenation.

-BOTOX® and Dysport® have a temporary effect on the muscles in the areas injected, stopping them from moving.
-In turn, this eliminates the wrinkling that results from the motion of those very muscles and restores the youthful look of the face.
+This is a purified toxin which has a temporary effect on the muscles in the areas injected, stopping them from moving.
+In turn, this smooths out the wrinkling that results from the motion of those very muscles and restores the youthful look of the face.
 The onset of the effect takes about 5-7 days, and lasts between 3-5 months on average.

-I also consider BOTOX® and Dysport® to be a method of behavior modification for the muscles injected, since patients learn to express themselves without constantly using and overusing them.
-Because of this effect, as well as a small degree of weakening in the muscles causing the wrinkles due to BOTOX® and Dysport®, the time between successive treatments will get longer and longer over a period of several treatments.
+After being injected, patients often become accustomed to expressing themselves without constantly using and overusing certain facial muscles.
+Because of this “muscle retraining” effect, combined with a small degree of weakening in the muscles that typically occurs, the time needed between successive treatments often tends to get longer with a program of regular treatments.
 I have many patients who come every 6-8 months only.

 It is generally considered safe procedures with low risk of serious complications when administered properly.
-It has been approved by the FDA for treatment of the frown lines between the eyebrows, but for many years before, it has been used for neurological disorders, ophthalmologic problems and treatment of migraine headaches.
-There has been a lot of experience with BOTOX® and Dysport® over those years, and the FDA-approved BOTOX® and Dysport® Cosmetic has not been known to result in any serious complication.
+It has been approved by the FDA for treatment of the frown lines between the eyebrows, but for many years before, injections were used for neurological disorders, eye problems and treatment of migraine headaches.
 It is important, however, to have the injections by a trained MD who uses the product approved in a medical setting.
-BOTOX® and Dysport® parties, injections at malls and other forms of “casual” BOTOX® and Dysport® can cause unwanted complications.
+Injection parties, treatments at malls and other forms of “casual” BOTOX® can cause unwanted complications.

-But I heard that BOTOX® and Dysport® are toxin's, isn’t that dangerous to inject?
+But I heard that it is a toxin, isn’t that dangerous to inject?

-No. The word toxin may sound scary, but the BOTOX® and Dysport® Cosmetic product is carefully purified, and the amounts injected are simply tiny, just enough for the small muscles of facial expression.
-Additionally, BOTOX® and Dysport® only works on those muscles in that very small area of injection, and is not capable of traveling long distances to impact other organs and systems in the body.
-No serious complications have occurred from using BOTOX® and Dysport® Cosmetic for facial muscles as described above.
+No. The word toxin may sound scary, but the product is carefully designed to be safe when used as intended.
+It only takes a small amount to affect the small muscles that control facial movement.
+Additionally, it only work on those muscles around the injection site, and is not capable of traveling long distances to impact other organs and systems in the body.

 If you have etched-in lines and creases associated with facial expressions may be a candidate.
 I treat not only women, but also a lot of men.
 The typical ages range from early to mid 30’s and into the 70’s and beyond.
 Occasionally people have hereditary wrinkles which develop very early on.
 I have treated such patients in their 20’s with premature signs of aging.
 The treatment is not suitable for those with severely lax skin and will not address loss of volume or sagging.

-BOTOX® and Dysport® are most commonly used to soften the frown lines (the so called 11’s) between the eyebrows, eliminating the “angry” look.
+It is most commonly used to soften the frown lines (the so-called 11’s) between the eyebrows, eliminating the “angry” look.
 It can also be used for the horizontal lines of the forehead, the crow’s feet around the eyes, the “bands” on the neck, and can help turn up the corners of the mouth from their downward position as a result of aging.
-It also works on vertical lines on the upper lips that are common in smokers, and has even been used to lift the tip of the nose
+It also can help smooth vertical lines on the upper lips that are common in smokers, and has even been used to lift the tip of the nose.

 What about the nasolabial folds and other wrinkles?

-The nasolabial folds and in general most of the lower face wrinkles are a result of gravity and loss of elasticity, not dynamic muscle movement.
-Therefore, they don’t respond to BOTOX® and Dysport®; rather, those can be treated by injecting fillers, such as Restylane, Perlane, Radiesse or others.
+The nasolabial folds and, in general, most of the lower face wrinkles are a result of gravity and loss of elasticity, not dynamic muscle movement.
+Therefore, they don’t respond to BOTOX®; rather, those can be treated by injecting fillers, such as Restylane, Perlane, Radiesse or others.
 You can read about the different fillers in a separate section.

 Is the treatment painful?

-BOTOX® and Dysport® are injected with a tiny, thin needle.
+I inject with a tiny, thin needle.
 Many of my patients have no trouble tolerating it without numbing.
-However, for the ones who hate the idea of pain, I offer topical numbing cream, which is applied in the office for about one hour, and which makes the treatment virtually unnoticeable.
+However, for the ones who hate the idea of pain, I offer topical numbing cream, which is applied right before the procedure and makes the treatment virtually unnoticeable.

 How will I look after the treatment?

-Right after the treatment, there is only a minute amount of redness and perhaps a tiny “bump” where the needle enters the skin.
+Right after the treatment, there is typically only a minor amount of redness and perhaps a tiny “bump” where the needle enters the skin.
 On very rare occasions, there can be a bit of bruising, which can be covered up by make-up, and resolves over a period of a week.
-At first, BOTOX® and Dyport produces no visible change.
+It produces an immediate visible change.
 However, over the course of 5-7 days, the injection “kicks in”, and you will suddenly realize that the muscles injected are not moving very much.
 This temporary paralysis is the muscles allows the facial lines to soften and gradually wears off after 3-5 months.
-Generally, I recommend for the BOTOX® and Dysport® treatment to be timed about 2-3 weeks before a big event such as weddings, etc, so that there is time for it to take hold and for any possible marks to be gone.
+Generally, I recommend for a treatment to be timed 2-3 weeks before a big event such as weddings, etc, so that there is time for it to take hold and for any possible marks to be gone.
 This also leaves enough time for the touch-up treatment if needed.

-Will I look worse if I don’t continue with BOTOX® and Dysport® treatments?
+Will I look worse if I don’t continue with NYC BOTOX® treatments?

 No, in fact often the contrary is true.
 If you stop the treatments, the skin will simply return to the natural look you had prior to the treatments.
-Often, there is a natural improvement of the original wrinkles, due to decreased muscle use while the BOTOX® and Dysport® is effective, as well as due to the behavior modification effect I wrote about above.
+Often, there is a natural improvement of the original wrinkles, due to decreased muscle use as long as the material “freezes” the muscles.

-The material used in BOTOX® and Dysport® is costly, and once a bottle is opened, it will have to be discarded if not used.
-The initial cost of the 1st area covers the cost of the material; additional areas carry a greatly reduced charge.
-Generally, pricing by area is more advantageous for the patient, since pricing by unit, as practiced by many doctors, is usually more expensive per treatment.
+The material used is made by Allergan and is costly, and once a bottle is opened, it will have to be discarded if not used.
+The initial cost of the first area covers the cost of the material; additional areas carry a greatly reduced charge.
+Generally, my pricing is by area and is more advantageous for the patient, since pricing by unit, as practiced by many doctors, usually costs more per treatment.

-What about the creams I see advertised that are supposed to be as good as BOTOX® and Dysport®?
+What about the creams I see advertised that are supposed to be as good as injectables?